solutionforest/filament-translate-field/README.md

     ])
 ```

-#### Setting the translatable locales for a particular fields
+#### Setting the translatable locales for particular fields

-By default, the translatable locales can be set globally for all translate form component in the plugin configuration.
-Alternatively, you can customize the translatable locales for a particular resource by overriding the `locales()` method in `Translate` class:
+By default, the translatable locales can be set globally for all translate form components in the plugin configuration.
+Alternatively, you can customize the translatable locales for a particular resource by overriding the `locales()` method in the `Translate` class:

 ```php
 use SolutionForest\FilamentTranslateField\Forms\Component\Translate;